FAQs

 • Do I need to dress in a particular way?
 No, whatever feels comfortable.
 We would recommend loose clothing, little or no make-up and hair tied up, but it is all your choice.
 It is your moment and we work with you to ensure it is blissful.

 • Do I need to shower after the massage?
-No. We use high-quality oils and creams, and your skin will benefit from delaying your shower.
-You are welcome to have a quick shower before the massage, if you are visiting in the evening, straight from work.
+No. I use high-quality oils and creams, and your skin will benefit from delaying your shower.
+That said, I have a modern bathroom, and you are welcome to have a quick shower before the massage, if you are visiting in the evening, straight from work, or after the massage if such is your preference.

 • Is it true that a Kahuna massage is done fully-naked?
-Yes and No. First of all, you should always undress to your level of comfort.
-This modality aims at relaxing you deeply, so you need to be comfortable.
-Having said that, the long flowing movements and under-body work are honestly easier and more enjoyable if you do not keep your underwear.
-And, finally, we use very large, thick and heavy towels, with a conservative approach to draping, to ensure you are adequately covered at all times.
+Yes and No. You should always undress to your level of comfort.
+This modality aims at relaxing you deeply, so you need to be comfortable first.
+Having said that, the long flowing movements and under-body work are honestly easier and more enjoyable if you do not keep your underwear on.I use very large, thick and heavy towels and have a conservative approach to draping, to ensure you are adequately covered at all times.

 • How much time should I allow for a treatment?
 Our massage itself is 2 hours long.
 On a first visit, allowing for 2.5/3 hours is adequate.
 We cannot rush things, and will take the time necessary to care for you and give you the best experience possible on the day.
 Communication is an important part of the massage: we will discuss your needs and expectations at length, and we will explain the treatment in great details before we get started.